crespire/rails_railsbook/README.md

 Basically, a user owns a like, and the target is a post or comment (polymorphic).
 Each post or comment should keep a cache of its like count.

+Thinking about how to implement likes, I think having a route concern to pass in an option for the like controller is the way to go.
+This way, I have a path helper to pass in the ID of the likeable, and the likeable type as an option I can reference in the controller.

 #Post Script